Fillsbad/Prototype/Description.md

 import multiprocessing
 ```
 ## First cleaning process
-#### Taking every .txt file from a folder and prints them into one file, where all the sentences are in different lines
+#### Taking every .txt file from a folder and printing them into one file, where all the sentences are in different lines
 ```with open("/home/fillsbad/Jupyter/Texts/streamed.txt", 'w') as out:
     file_list = glob.glob(os.path.join(os.getcwd(), "/home/fillsbad/Jupyter/Texts/Articles", "*.txt"))
     for file_path in tqdm(file_list):